openebs/openebs/contribute/design/1.x/autoscale/cstor/20191014-cstor-autoscale.md

 replicas.

 #### More OEPs:
-- For cStor volume's replica scale down scenario, seperate OEP need to be raised or existing OEP on replica scaleup need to be updated.
+- For cStor volume's replica scale down scenario, separate OEP need to be raised or existing OEP on replica scaleup need to be updated.
 - OEP for operator that cordons and drains the node need to be raised